Hilda L. Solis, Secretary

 The NCS uses Office of Management and Budget (OMB) area definitions in selecting areas for the survey.
 See http://www.census.gov/population/www/estimates/metrodef.html for a list of current and historical OMB definitions.

 Appendix C lists the geographic areas surveyed under the National Compensation Survey.
 Data from the District of Columbia and areas within Delaware, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, and West Virginia were used to compile the estimates for the South Atlantic census division.
-An asterisk (*) denotes metropolitan areas that include counties in States within different census divisions.
-For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropiate census division.
+An asterisk (*) denotes metropolitan areas that cross census divisions.
+For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropriate census division.

 (Back to top)